serenity-is/docs/howto/how_to_use_a_third_party_plugin_with_serenity.md

 We enumerate all items in lookup and determine key and text properties of those items, using idField and textField properties.

+Now save file, and open Customer dialog again.
+You'll see that this time options are filled.